 We did this in our postcard design by offering 50% off the first application when they mention receiving this postcard.
 This serves as a fail-safe to ensure results from this campaign are tracked accurately.

 Sometimes your office staff may forget to ask how callers heard about your business, especially if it's a very busy day or if they aren't in the habit of doing so.
 Plus, sometimes people will just give a random answer to the question or get mixed up.
 But by providing an incentive to mention the postcard, we make sure that all results from this campaign get tracked.
 Who isn't going to take advantage of a 50% discount after all?

 Special Offer Conditions

-There are always people out there looking to pull a fast one on you though.
+There are always people out there looking to pull a fast one on you.
 A significant discount offer such as this needs to include some protection for your business.

-This isn't being dishonest or manipulative, Real Turf Solutions doesn't offer one-time applications, they only offer yearly service plans.
+Including this qualifying condition isn't being dishonest or manipulative.
+Real Turf Solutions doesn't offer one-time applications, they only offer yearly service plans.
 The company's proposals provide a breakdown of the plan's pricing and included service visits, so nobody is leading anyone to believe they are signing up for a one-time service.
 The conditional qualification just provides an extra layer of protection against people who try to be slick.

 Let's Nail Direct Mail!

 Direct mail marketing campaigns often get a bad rap these days, but most companies are simply using the wrong tactics.
 Your postcards have to get the recipient's attention to be successful.
 Generic, non-personalized designs get tossed in the junk pile without even being read.
 All the special offers in the world won't produce results if nobody reads them.
 If you want your mailers to succeed, you have to create a design that will stand out as something familiar and relevant to the recipient.
 That's how you will get your message in front of their eyes.